martinmccarthy/Redshift-Guide/README.md

     Set up an S3 bucket:
     - In the S3 dashboard, create a bucket
     - IMPORTANT: Whatever bucket name you define here you must edit in the .yaml file, this is found under the parameters 'DDLScriptS3Path' and 'QueryScriptS3Path'
-    - Inside of the objects tab of your newly created bucket, insert the queryscript.sql and setupscript.sql
+    - Inside of the objects tab of your newly created bucket, insert the [queryscript.sql](../master/queryscript.sql) and [setupscript.sql](../master/setupscript.sql)

     Set up a CloudFormation Stack:
     - Enter the stacks tab from the CloudFormation dashboard
     - Create a stack with new resources
-    - Under specify template, upload the provided yaml file, which will set up your CloudFormation
+    - Under specify template, upload the provided [redshift.yaml](../master/redshift.yaml) file, which will set up your CloudFormation
     - Enter a desired stack name
     - On your redshift cluter's general information page, grab your endpoint and enter this into the RedshiftClusterEndpoint input
     - In 'DbUsername' enter the Redshift database username you've defined in the previous set up step.